Logo Voyage

 By plane

-There are three airports in Kerala, with flights to domestic and international destinations: Kochi (Cochin), Kozhikode (Calicut), and Thiruvananthapuram.
-The airports have several carriers operating international flights around the world.
+There are four airports in Kerala, with flights to domestic and international destinations: Kannur Kochi (Cochin), Kozhikode (Calicut), and Thiruvananthapuram.
+The airports have several carriers operating international flights.

-• Cochin International Airport[dead link] (COK IATA) is the largest airport in the state, as well as the first Indian airport with operations on solar power, with regular flight connections to most parts of India, of the Middle East, Southeast Asia, Sri Lanka and Maldives.
-Europe- and U.S.-bound passengers need to transit in the Middle East or Mumbai.
+• Cochin International Airport[dead link] (COK IATA) is the largest airport in the state, as well as the first Indian airport with solar-powered operations, with regular flight connections to most parts of India, of the Middle East, Southeast Asia, Sri Lanka and the Maldives.
+Europe- and U.S.-bound passengers need to transit in the Middle East, Delhi or Mumbai.

-• Calicut International Airport (CCJ IATA) is a new airport with limited international connects other than to the Middle East.
+• Calicut International Airport (CCJ IATA) is a new airport with limited international flights other than to the Middle East.

 By train